The Administration Division provides comprehensive oversight of the Sheriff's Office and its employees.

-Sheriff Dan Starry has worked for Washington County Sheriff’s Office since 1993 and is honored to be the 30th Sheriff in the history of Washington County.
+Sheriff Dan Starry has worked for Washington County Sheriff’s Office since 1993 and is honored to be the 30th sheriff in the history of Washington County.
 The Washington Sheriff’s Office is proud of its long history serving the citizens of Washington County and is proud to have the slogan “Minnesota’s pioneer agency, est. 1840” on the side of their squad cars.

-Sheriff Starry proudly serves on the Board of Directors and President for the United Way of Washington County East, the Executive Board and Chair for the North Central High Intensity Drug Trafficking Areas, the Executive Board for Lakes Center for Youth and Family, and Executive Board for the Frontline Foundation.
-He serves on the leadership committee for Toward Zero Deaths (TZD) and is a member of the Minnesota Violent Crime Coordinating Council.
+Sheriff Starry proudly serves on the Board of Directors and past President for the United Way of Washington County East, the Executive Board and past Chair for the North Central High Intensity Drug Trafficking Areas, the Executive Board for Lakes Center for Youth and Family, and Executive Board for the Frontline Foundation.
+He serves on the leadership committee for Minnesota Toward Zero Deaths (TZD) and is a member of the Minnesota Violent Crime Coordinating Council.
 He is a member of the National Sheriff’s Association, National Association of Chiefs of Police, International Association of Chiefs of Police, American Jail Association, and past President of the 4th district of the Minnesota Sheriff’s Association.

 Chief Deputy Doug Anschutz